Beam Imaging and Luminosity Calibration: Impact of X-Y Correlations on the vdM Standard Analysis

-In this section the impact of $x$-$y$ dependencies in the LHC bunch proton densities on the standard VdM scan method is demonstrated.
-A set of simulated VdM scans based on double gaussian beam-shapes for each beam $b_{i}$ is generated.:
+In this section the impact of $x$-$y$ correlations in the LHC bunch proton densities on the standard vdM scan method is demonstrated.
+A set of simulated vdM scans is generated, based on the double-Gaussian single beam density distributions $b_{i}$ for beam $i$ ($i = 1, 2$) :

-Each beam is a sum of a "narrow" gaussian component $g_N$ and a "wide" gaussian component $g_W$, where each is of the following form:
+Each beam is a sum of a "narrow" Gaussian component $g_{i,N}$ and a "wide" Gaussian component $g_{i,W}$, where each is of the following form:

-$x$-$y$ dependencies, or non-factorizability of the proton beam densities, are parametrized by the two weights $w_i$ and the four correlation parameters $\rho_{i,j}$.
+The $x$-$y$ correlations, or non-factorizability of the proton beam densities, are parametrized by the two weights $w_i$ and the four correlation parameters $\rho_{i,j}$ ($i = 1, 2$, $j = N, W$).